 Here are the steps when applying for an alcohol licence in our district: Step 1: Contact the District Licensing Committee (DLC) to discuss your application We recommend contacting our Licensing Team to discuss your application before submitting an application.
 Step 2.
 Obtain a Planning Certificate of Compliance and Building Certificate of Compliance (Under the Resource Management Act and the Building Act) These certificates are issued by us and state that the premises complies with the Resource Management Act 1991 (i.e. it is a permitted activity for the zoning of the premises in the District Plan) and the Building Act 2004.
 During this process the site will be checked for things like zoning, adequate car parking, trading hour restrictions, maximum occupancy (fire exits, toilets etc).
 Step 3.
 Complete the appropriate application form and submit to the DLC Please ensure you read the application form carefully and ensure you submit all the relevant information and supporting documents.
 Step 4.
 Publicly notify the application All new applications for premises (and renewal applications) must be notified on our website or in the Public Notices of the Hauraki Herald (or another newspaper as may be required by the Committee).
 If published in a newspaper, the notice must be published twice, with not less than 5 days and not more than 10 days between.
 As there are many different styles of licences, the actual form of the notice and the advertisements will be arranged for you.
-The cost of the publishing the Public Notices is additional to the licence application fee and you will be invoiced when the application is lodged.
+The cost of the publishing the Public Notices is additional to the licence application feel.
 In addition, within 10 working days after filing the licence application, the applicant should ensure that notice of the application in the prescribed form is attached in a conspicuous place on or adjacent to the site to which the application relates.
 Application Processing Time It will take approximately 2 months for a standard Off, On, or Club licence application to be processed providing that the application is complete when it is lodged, the advertising has been correctly carried out, there are no issues arising from reporting agencies and there are no objections.
 Special licences take a minimum of 20 working days to process.
-With the cooperation of all reporting agencies this time can be shortened in exceptional circumstances (e.g. special licence for a function to follow a funeral).
-If you're planning to hold an event where you want to sell or supply alcohol over the Christmas and New Year period then here are some things you need to know: If you need a special licence for an event that is being held between 20 December 2018 and 15 January 2019, then we must receive your application(s) before Thursday 22 November 2018.
+With the cooperation of all reporting agencies this time can be shortened in exceptional circumstances (e.g. special licence for a function to follow a funeral).For large events it's recommended you apply well in advance of the 20 workings days.
+If you're planning to hold an event where you want to sell or supply alcohol over the Christmas and New Year period then here are some things you need to know: If you need a special licence for an event that is being held between 20 December 2020 and 15 January 2021, then we must receive your application(s) before Wednesday 18 November 2020.
 Special licence applications must be received at least 20 working days*(preferably more) before your event date.
 Late applications won’t be accepted. *Working days don't include public holidays, weekends and the period from 20 December to 15 January inclusive.
 If your application is contested (opposed or objected to), it will go to a hearing in front of the District Licensing Committee and any decision about your application will take longer.
 Need advice?
 Then contact us if you have any questions to email@example.com or phone us at 07 8680200.
+Buying an existing busines - Temporay Authorities If you're a new owner/operator of a presmises that already has a current licence, you can apply for a temporary authority that allows you to trade for up to three months under the licences's existing condtions and terms.
+This gives you time to lodge a new licence application.
+A temporary authoirty can't be issued to a club.
 Application Fees All licence application fees are set out in the Sale and Supply of Alcohol Regulations (fees) 2013.